Introduction

 }

 We also feed in variables files.
-One is vCenter configuration-specific called vsphere.pkrvars.hcl
+One is vCenter configuration-specific called vsphere.pkrvars.hcl and the other is VM specific and called variables.pkrvars100GBdisk.hcl

 Provisioning Scripts

-is very important to make the template re-usable when cloning it to generate VMs using Terraform later.
+Below is a script that is called during the provisioning phase called setup_ubuntu2004_withDocker.sh.
+Cleaning the machine-id is very important to make the template re-usable when cloning it to generate VMs using Terraform later.

 #!/usr/bin/bash